jenkinsci/warnings-ng-plugin/doc/Documentation.md

 #### Deploying a new tool using a custom plugin

-The most flexible way is to define a new tool by writing a Java class that will be deployed in your own small Jenkins plugin.
+The most flexible way is to define a new tool by writing a Java class that will be deployed in your own small Jenkins plugin, see [Providing support for a custom static analysis tool](Custom-Plugin.md) for details.
-This class needs to derive from `IssueParser`, see TBD for more details.

 #### Creating a new tool in the user interface

 If the format of your log messages is quite simple then you can define support for your tool by creating a simple tool configuration in Jenkins' user interface.
 This configuration takes a regular expression that will be used to match the console log.
 If the expression matches, then a Groovy script will be invoked that converts the matching text into a warning instance.
 Here is an example of such a Groovy based parser:

 ![groovy parser](images/groovy-parser.png)